 InCharge is a 501(c)(3) non profit organization.
 Our mission is to help you find debt relief and our advice is based on the details of your personal situation.
 We may tell you that bankruptcy is your best option and refer you to a bankruptcy attorney.
 We may recommend our debt management program: a program that consolidates your payments into one, and request lower interest rates from your creditors on your behalf.
 Our counselors may determine that you qualify for a government housing program that can lower your monthly mortgage payments.
 As a nonprofit, we help you regardless of your ability to pay for counseling and other services.

-Non profit debt consolidation, also known as a debt management plan, is a debt relief solution that may be recommended to you after completing a credit counseling session.
+Nonprofit debt consolidation, also known as a debt management program, is a debt relief solution that may be recommended to you after completing a credit counseling session.
 You can start a online counseling session or call the number on the right to speak with a certified credit counselor.
 During the session, you’ll identify the root cause of your financial problems, develop a personal budget that maximizes savings, and be provided with a debt relief solution that best meets your personal situation.
 One potential solution is the debt management program.
 Here are the features of this program:

 We may also provide you with referrals to governmental and non profit organizations that can help you improve your overall personal financial situation.

 Are you paying 5, 10 or more credit card bills every month?
-One of the most popular features of a nonprofit debt management plan is that it can consolidate credit card bills into one monthly payment.
+One of the most popular features of a debt management plan is that it can consolidate credit card bills into one monthly payment.
 This feature makes it easy to pay your bills on time, avoiding missed payment and late fees.

 Here’s a news break: not everyone enjoys sitting across the table from a banker and spilling their financial guts.
 Enter the internet, the latest marketplace for debt consolidation loans.
 Did you know you can get a debt consolidation loan online, without ever having to speak to a person?

 Here is a typical debt problem for many consumers and some alternatives she could consider to effectively deal with it.